abhi7929/JSON-Inventory-Python/README.md

 # JSON-Inventory-Python
-JSON Inventory Project for Purchase of Product in Python
+JSON Inventory Project for Purchasing and Adding of new product